vgaalen/DustEcho/README.md

 # Dust Reprocessing Echo Analiser Module for Tidal disturption events - DREAMT

+or Dust Echo Analyser for Luminous transcients - DEAL

 This radiative transfer simulation is designed to model Dust Echos of Tidal Disruption Events

 This work builds upon SKIRT developed by Astronomical Observatory, Ghent University; see https://skirt.ugent.be/